Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 - Applicants who are currently undertaking a specialty training programme and are in possession of a National Training Number (NTN) or Deanery Reference Number (DRN) will be considered to have had their Foundation competences assessed on entry to specialty training and therefore do not need to confirm this again.
 Applicants applying directly from specialty training do not need to provide any further evidence at the time of application.
 However, where they are appointed from a training programme where patient contact is not the norm, the receiving Training Programme Director should be made aware, in order that additional supervision can be arranged, as necessary.

-- If applicants in this category relinquish their NTN or DRN between the time of application and commencement, they will be required to submit an Alternative Certificate of Foundation Competence for the period out of training.
+- If applicants in this category relinquish their NTN or DRN between the time of application and commencement, they will be required to submit an Certificate of Readiness to Enter Specialty Training for the period out of training.

-- All other applicants need to complete and submit an Alternative Certificate of Foundation Competence.
-The submitted form does not have to be the 2020 Alternative Certificate of Foundation Competence; as long as the post that has been assessed as delivering equivalence of Foundation competence has been wholly undertaken in the 3½ years prior to the post to which the applicant is applying, this will be accepted.
-Click here for a link to the Alternative Certificate of Foundation Competence.
+- All other applicants need to complete and submit an Certificate of Readiness to Enter Specialty Training.
+Because of changes to the process, only the 2021 version of this form will be accepted.
+The post that has been assessed as delivering equivalence of Foundation competence must be wholly undertaken in the 3½ years prior to the post start date, to which the applicant is applying.
+Click here for a link to the Certificate of Readiness to enter Specialty Training.

-- The Alternative Certificate should also be used for Public Health applicants applying from a medical background
+- The CREST should also be used for Public Health applicants applying from a medical background.

 Evidence of Core Competency

-Applicants to ST3/ST4 training programmes are required to provide evidence of having attained core competences or equivalent.
+Applicants to ST3 training programmes are required to provide evidence of having attained core competences or equivalent.
 Core competence can be demonstrated in the following ways:

 - Applicants who are currently undertaking a UK Core Training Programme are not required to provide any further evidence at the point of application but, if appointed, will be required to provide a Core Training Certificate or an ARCP outcome 6 prior to commencement.